shreyasgowda63/NS_3/doc/manual/source/events.rst

                      StringValue ("ns3::DistributedSimulatorImpl"));

 The scheduler can be changed at any time via `Simulator::SetScheduler()`.
-The default scheduler is `MapScheduler`.
+The default scheduler is `MapScheduler` which uses a `std::map<>` to store events in time order.

 Because event distributions vary by model there is no one best strategy for the priority queue, so ns-3 has several options with differing tradeoffs.
 The example `utils/bench-simulator.c` can be used to test the performance for a user-supplied event distribution.
+For modest execution times (less than an hour, say) the choice of priority queue is usually not significant; configuring the build type to optimized is much more important.

 The available scheduler types, and a summary of their time and space complexity on `Insert()` and `RemoveNext()`, are listed in the